philsf-biostat/SAR-2023-010-TK/README.md

-# Efficacy of pre-hydrated collagenated xenogenic bone mix in periodontal intrabony defects: clinical trial
+# Non-inferiority of pre-hydrated collagenated xenogenic bone mix in periodontal intrabony defects: clinical trial

-To evaluate the efficacy of using pre-hydrated collagenated xenogenic bone mix in periodontal intrabony defects.
+To evaluate the non-inferiority of using pre-hydrated collagenated xenogenic bone mix in periodontal intrabony defects.

 Statistical Analysis for Tom Kobe (Slovenia, 2023)
 <!-- Technical Report for Tom Kobe (Slovenia, 2023) -->